-The fellow will be on staff at two EMA staffed Emergency Departments.
+The fellow will be on staff at two EMA staffed ED's.
 Fellow will receive commensurate benefits and salary, as well as paid tuition for the MMM.USC Marshall School of Business (MMM) - One Year

 Must be a board eligible, graduate/graduating resident of a three or four-year Emergency Medicine Residency program.